prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

  return ImmutableSet.of(new JdbcJoinPushdown());
 }
 ```
-- When this optimizer is called, it hits the optimize() method in the class.
-Inside that ConnectorPlanRewriter class calls it’s own override visitTableScan() method.
+- When the logical optimization of Jdbc connector happens, it invokes JdbcJoinPushdown optimizer visitTableScan() to rewrite ConnectorTableHandleSet to List of ConnectorTableHandles

 Inside the visitTableScan() :
-- We check if connectorHanlde of tableHandle is an instance of ConnectorTableHandleSet
+- We check if connectorHandle of tableHandle is an instance of ConnectorTableHandleSet
 - If that is the case, make a new JdbcTableHandle with joinTables as the tableHandles.getConnectorTableHandles()
 - If not, return the node.

 ![JdbcJoinPushdown optimizer](RFC-0009-jdbc-join-push-down/After_JdbcJoinPushdown.png)

-In JdbcJoinPushdown we override visitTableScan() from ConnectorPlanOptimizer to create a new newTableHandle and new TableScanNode with the combined details in JDBC level.

-#### 2.1.
-Create Single TableScanNode for grouped tables and add as MultiJoinNode source list
+#### 1. Create Single TableScanNode for grouped tables and add as MultiJoinNode source list

 Create a TableScanNode structure which is able to hold all the jdbc table which is grouped as part of above implementation.
 Below is the proposed structure for the new TableScanNode